UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 UCLA Stats and Trends

-- UCLA has two wins against the spread in three games this year.
+- Thus far this season UCLA has two wins against the spread.

-- The Bruins have covered the spread once this season when favored by 4.5 points or more (in two chances).
+- This season, the Bruins have one against the spread win in two games as a favorite of 4.5 points or more.

-- UCLA's games this year have hit the over on one of three set point totals (33.3%).
+- UCLA's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- UCLA is 2-1 against the spread and 2-1 overall this season when the team scores more than 25.0 points.
+- When UCLA scores more than 25.0 points, it is 2-1 against the spread and 2-1 overall.

 - The Bruins have three turnovers this season, equal to the number of takeaways for the Cardinal.